You’re cradling the perfect idea in your hands like a delicate baby bird when suddenly it hits you: Am I ready to talk to an adhesive converter?

 If you know you’re interested in scaling but are unsure how to begin, your converter can manage your growth plan to select the right design and build the process with the future in mind.

-Don’t fall into the trap of assuming your converter can scale up your adhesive; decide on your future plans and ask your converter how far they can take you within their industry.
+Don’t just assume your converter can scale up your adhesive; decide on your future plans and ask your converter how far they can take you within their industry.

 Knowing When You’re Ready to Work With an Adhesive Converter

-If none of the previous information had warning bells ringing in your head, you might be ready to go ahead and contact an adhesive converter.
+If none of the previous information had warning bells ringing in your head, then you’re probably ready to contact an adhesive converter.

 Asking for die cuts doesn’t have to be a grueling task.
 The most important thing to remember is to take your time explaining the nature of your project and any relevant background information that would make the entire process go more smoothly.